SERVING MESA, PHOENIX, Gilbert, TEMPE AND SCOTTSDALE, ARIZONA

 Dental implants are titanium anchors that we implant into the jawbone that hold replacement teeth in place.
 The root of the implant sits in the jawbone right beneath the gum line allowing the visible tooth, or crown, to attach to the root.
 Implants have been designed to look and feel much like natural teeth.

 Implant dentistry can replace single teeth, multiple teeth, or even all of your teeth.
-Using dental implants results in permanent replacements, as well as an artificial root that continues to stimulate your jawbone, reducing the risk of bone loss over time.
-They are able to support individual artificial teeth, bridges, and dentures.
+Using dental implants results in permanent replacements, as well as an artificial root.
+This continues to stimulate your jawbone, reducing the risk of bone loss over time.
+They can support artificial teeth, bridges, and dentures.

 Dental Implant Benefits